Aerospace

 Project Management

-Petroleum Engineering
+Discover Petroleum Engineering

-Overview1
+Petroleum Engineering Overview1

 Median salary

-Number of jobs in 2020
+Number of jobs in 2024

 Expected job growth over next 10 years

-Jobs and education
+Petroleum Engineering Jobs and Education

 - Work with geologists and other scientists to discover new gas and oil fields

-- Design equipment to extract oil and gas in a efficient and safe manner
+- Design equipment to extract oil and gas in a efficient and safe manner.

-- Oversee well testing to make sure operations are safe and effective
+- Oversee well testing to make sure operations are safe and effective.

-- Use computer-controlled drilling or fracturing to connect a larger area of an oil and gas deposit to a single well
+- Use computer-controlled drilling or fracturing to connect a larger area of an oil and gas deposit to a single well.

 - Work in a variety of industries from power to waste to pharmacology in offices, labs, or out in the field.